On this page

 The success response for a GET request contains these fields:

-active_scrub_done_date The date that the scrub has completed, and the data is no longer accessible.
-After this point, the system waits 5 days for any backups to be automatically cleared.
-The status will change to 'done' only when the backups are removed.
+• Description: The date the scrub completed and the data is no longer accessible.
+After this date, Amplitude waits 5 days for any backups to clear automatically.
+The status changes to done only after the backups are removed.

 The amplitude_ids key contains these fields: